Integrated organic inference (IOI): A reconciliation of statistical paradigms

 The second criterion is that if $F(t \,|\, \theta_j)$ is the cumulative distribution function of the unobserved test statistic $T(X)$ evaluated at its observed value $t$ given a value for the parameter $\theta_j$, i.e.\ $F(t \,|\, \theta_j) = P(T(X) \leq t\,|\,\theta_j)$, and if $\Fprime(t \,|\, \theta_j)$ is equal to the probability $P(T(X) \geq t\,|\,\theta_j)$, then it is necessary that, over the set of allowable values for $\theta_j$, the probabilities $F(t \,|\, \theta_j)$ and $1 - \Fprime(t \,|\, \theta_j)$ strictly decrease as $\theta_j$ increases.

 {\bf Parameter and sampling space hypotheses}

 Under this definition of a test statistic $T(x)$, if the condition:

-holds, where the values $\theta_{j0}$ and $\theta_{j1}$ are as defined at the start of this section, then the parameter space hypothesis $H_{P}$ and the sampling space hypothesis $H_{S}$ will be defined as:
+holds, where the values $\theta_{j0}$ and $\theta_{j1}$ are as defined at the start of this section, then the parameter space hypothesis $H_{P}$ and the sampling space hypothesis $H_{S}$ will be defined \nolinebreak as:

 where $X^*$ is an as-yet-unobserved second sample of values drawn from the sampling density of interest, i.e.\ the density $g(x\,|\,\theta)$, that is the same size as the observed (first) sample $x$, i.e.\ it consists of $n$ observations, and where $\rho(A)$ is the unknown population proportion of times that condition $A$ is satisfied.
-On the other hand, if the condition in equation~(\ref{equ4}) does not hold, then the hypotheses in question will be defined as: Given the way that the test statistic $T(x)$ was just defined, it can be easily appreciated that the hypotheses $H_{P}$ and $H_{S}$ in equations~(\ref{equ5}) and~(\ref{equ6}) are equivalent, and also that these hypotheses as defined in equations~(\ref{equ10}) and~(\ref{equ7}) are equivalent.
+On the other hand, if the condition in equation~(\ref{equ4}) does not hold, then the hypotheses in question will be defined as:

+Given the way that the test statistic $T(x)$ was just defined, it can be easily appreci\-ated that the hypotheses $H_{P}$ and $H_{S}$ in equations~(\ref{equ5}) and~(\ref{equ6}) are equivalent, and also that these hypotheses as defined in equations~(\ref{equ10}) and~(\ref{equ7}) are equivalent.
 In addition, observe that the probabilities $F(t\,|\,\theta_j = \theta_{j0})$ and $\Fprime(t\,|\,\theta_j = \theta_{j1})$ that appear in the definitions of the hypotheses $H_{S}$ in equations~(\ref{equ6}) and~(\ref{equ7}) would be the standard one-sided P values that would be calculated on the basis of the data set $x$ if the null hypotheses were regarded as being the hypotheses $H_{P}$ that correspond to the two hypotheses $H_{S}$ in question.

 {\bf Inferential process}

 It will be assumed that inferences are made about the parameter $\theta_j$ by means of the following three-step process:

 Step 1: Assessment of the likeliness of the hypothesis $H_{P}$ being true using only pre-data knowledge about the parameter $\theta_j$, with special attention being given to evaluating the likeliness of the hypothesis that $\theta_j$ lies in the interval $[\theta_{j0}, \theta_{j1}]$, which is an hypothesis that is always included in the hypothesis $H_{P}$.
 It is not necessary that this assessment is expressed in terms of a formal measure of uncertainty, e.g.\ a probability does not need to be assigned to the hypothesis $H_{P}$.